 Records of the children's development and progress in the EAD curriculum are made following observations and assessments.
-Written records are kept on individual children and recorded.
-Alongside these observations, staff make judgements about their achievements in relation to the descriptors in EeXAT - Early Excellence Tracker.

-Examples of the children's work may be kept and exhibited, or put into Special Books, and photos are used to document both the process and outcome of their activities.
+Examples of the children's work may be kept and exhibited and photos are used to document both the process and outcome of their activities.